khurrumsaleem/ROSE-pyforce/README.md

 ## Description

 *pyforce* is a Python package implementing Data-Driven Reduced Order Modelling (DDROM) techniques for applications to multi-physics problems, mainly set in the **Nuclear Engineering** world.
-These techniques have been implemented upon the [dolfinx](https://github.com/FEniCS/dolfinx) package (currently v0.6.0), part of the [FEniCSx](https://fenicsproject.org/) project, to handle mesh generation, integral calculation and functions storage.
 The package is part of the **ROSE (Reduced Order modelling with data-driven techniques for multi-phySics problEms)**: mathematical algorithms aimed at reducing the complexity of multi-physics models (for nuclear reactors applications), at searching for optimal sensor positions and at integrating real measures to improve the knowledge on the physical systems.

+With respect to the previous original implementation based on [dolfinx](https://github.com/FEniCS/dolfinx) package (v0.6.0), version 1.0.0 of *pyforce* has been completely re-written using `pyvista` as backend for mesh importing, computing integrals, and visualisation of results; in addition, functions are stored as `numpy` arrays, improving the ease of use of the package. **This choice allows to use *pyforce* with any software solver able to export results in VTK format.**

 The techniques implemented here follow the same underlying idea expressed in the following figure: in the offline (training) phase, a dimensionality reduction process retrieves a reduced coordinate system onto which encodes the information of the mathematical model; the sensor positioning algorithm then uses this set to select the optimal location of sensors according to some optimality criterion, which depends on the adopted algorithm.
-In the online phase, the DA process begins, retrieving a novel set of reduced variables and then computing the reconstructed state through a decoding step.
+In the online phase, the DA process begins, retrieving a novel set of reduced variables and then computing the reconstructed state through a decoding step [Riva et al. (2024)](https://doi.org/10.1016/j.apm.2024.06.040).

 <p align="center">
   <img alt="DDROMstructure" src="images/tie_frighter.svg" width="850" />